Arihant1467/CompetitiveProgramming/DBMS/README.md

 This repo acts as a point of reference for me to prepare for my technical interviews.
 I feel documenting everything I do helps us remember our problems and solutions which in turn acts as a good revision.

-This repo can also be a good reference for someone who is preparing for their technical interviews
+This repo can also be a good reference for someone who is preparing for their technical interviews.

-Hit me up for any suggestions:
+If you feel you have a better solution then make a pull request and I will review.

-**Mail me at:** arihant95@gmail.com
+Hit me up for any suggestions @ **arihant95@gmail.com**